ffulm/firmware/README.md

 ==============================

 The firmware turns a common wireless router into a mesh networking device.
-It connects to similar routers in the area and builds a Wifi-mesh network but also opens an access point for computers to connect over Wifi.
+It connects to similar routers in the area and builds a Wifi-mesh network.
-Included is Internet connectivity and a web interface.
 For the Mini Firmware 4mb flash and 16mb memory required.

 Note: The Mini Firmware extends only the Wifi-mesh network.
 There is no web interface, no client access point function and no connection to the internet over the wan interface.

 To build the firmware you need a Unix console to enter commands into.
 Install dependencies for the build environment (Debian/Ubuntu):